Magnus the Strong: Youth and appearance

-The road to kingship
+Road to kingship

 When Margaret's first cousin King Inge the Younger died at an unknown time in the 1120s, Magnus claimed the throne as the eldest grandson of Inge the Elder.
 According to the chronicler Saxo Grammaticus, Magnus was recognized by the Geats (Götarna) of Götaland, but the prerogatives of selecting a king traditionally lay with the Swedes, another tribe to the north of the Geats.

 The brief chronicle incorporated in the Westrogothic law does not mention Magnus, but does say that following the death of Inge, the Swedes had selected Ragnvald Knaphövde.
 Ragnvald showed disrespect towards the Geats by not giving hostages when riding his tour of installation.
 In retaliation, Ragnvald was murdered by the Geatish population, an event sometimes dated to c.
 1129.
 After this, the law-speaker of Västergötland, Karl of Edsvära, governed his province around this time and is occasionally known in the sources as jarl or even "king".

 Saxo does not mention Ragnvald by name, but mentions that the Swedes elected a king in response to the election of Magnus, and claims that he was killed by the Geats, and that "at his death, power was transferred to Magnus".
 Magnus is not mentioned as king in any Swedish king-list, leaving a question-mark around his actual sphere of power.